unyacat/ImageStore/README.md

 # IllustStore

-IllustStore is a self-hosted illustration gallery, that makes Google Photos users feel right at home.
+[WIP] IllustStore is a self-hosted illustration gallery, that makes Google Photos users feel right at home.

 ## Features:
 - Clean and intuitive UI for desktop and mobile browsers